 Read further guidance:

-From Monday 11 October People have been required to show the NHS COVID pass to demonstrate they are either fully vaccinated or have had a recent negative Lateral Flow test taken within the last 24 hours, or have a specific medical exemption to enter the following venues and events:
+Anyone over the age of 18 years old will be required to show the NHS COVID to demonstrate they are either fully vaccinated, have had a recent negative Lateral Flow test taken within the last 24 hours, or have a specific medical exemption to enter the following venues and events:

 - outdoor non-seated events of over 4,000, where people will be mixing closely for prolonged periods